Vapor Barriers in walls, why polyethylene can be problematic

 As warm, humid air cools, air molecules shrink and squeeze out the moisture.
 This can be a problem if it happens inside your walls, so vapour barriers are there to mitigate that.

 In order to prevent condensation from forming, a vapour barrier should be placed on the warm side of your insulation to stop warm, moist air from condensing on a cold surface inside your wall.

 In cold climates like Canada, for most of the year the vapour barrier should be on the inside of the insulation.
 In hot climates like the southern U.S. for example, it should be installed on the outside of the insulation.

 In both cases, the vapour barrier is tasked with preventing warm, humid air from shedding its moisture as it meets a cool surface, no matter which direction it is travelling.

-The most important thing to realize is that there is no fixed rule regarding vapour barriers.
-Building practices should always be determined by the climate in which you are building.
+The most important thing to realize is that there is no fixed rule regarding vapor barriers.
+Building practices should always be determined by the climate zone in which you are building.

 The National Building Code of Canada stipulates that for residential buildings, a vapour barrier must have a water vapour permeance of less than 60 ng/Pa*s*m2 or 1.0 Perm.
 That means that no more than 60 nanograms of water vapour can pass through a square meter of the material in one second.
 Nanograms are pretty small by the way, that's one billionth of a gram.